Blade Runner Movie Review

 Blade Runner is based on Philip K. Dick’s novel “Do Androids Dream of Electric Sheep?”
 The film takes inspiration from the novel’s themes of identity, empathy, and the blurred lines between humans and machines.
 While the book and the film share similar philosophical explorations, Blade Runner diverges significantly in terms of narrative and character development, making it a distinct interpretation of Dick’s original work.

-See also Man On Fire Movie Review
+See also Fury Movie Review

 Adaptation Challenges